cc-hpc-itwm/tarantella/docs/source/quick_start.rst

    per program.

 This should not limit the expressiveness of your models, however.
-In case you want to use several DNNs in the same model (e.g. to build a GAN), simply construct several ``Keras.Model`` s and combine them into a single one by calling them explicitly, as described e.g.
+In case you want to use several DNNs in the same model (e.g., to build a GAN), simply construct several ``Keras.Model`` s and combine them into a single one by calling them explicitly, as described e.g.
 `here <https://www.tensorflow.org/guide/keras/functional#all_models_are_callable_just_like_layers>`_.